matplotlib/mplcairo/README.rst

 .. warning::

-   Do *not* build matplotlib with the "local freetype" option set (i.e., do not set the ``MPLLOCALFREETYPE`` environment variable, and do not set the ``local_freetype`` entry in ``setup.cfg``).
-This option will statically link to a fixed version of freetype, which may be different from the version of freetype cairo is built against, causing binary incompatibilites.
+   Do *not* build matplotlib with the "local FreeType" option set (i.e., do not set the ``MPLLOCALFREETYPE`` environment variable, and do not set the ``local_freetype`` entry in ``setup.cfg``).
+This option will statically link to a fixed version of FreeType, which may be different from the version of FreeType cairo is built against, causing binary incompatibilites.

 Then, the backend can be selected by setting the ``MPLBACKEND`` environment variable one of